acresion/art-gallery/README.md

 # Updates:
 Talk with dad helped.
 What happened is that in fact, whenever I attempt to connect to MongoDB, I actually attempt to connect to the MongoDB on THAT OPERATING SYSTEM.
 It works locally, since I have the application pre installed, but it doesnt work on the container, as, in fact, it doesn't exist on the container.
 It would then mercy kill a pod due to memory overflow (prevent infinites).
 What I need it to do is actually connect it to the DEVICE's  localhost, in such a way that on a container, I connect to this computer's mongodb port.

+# Notes:
+You may notice that I just spammed try catch in every async function.
+You may be asking: Why do that instead of one massive try catch?
+I appreciate critical thinking, unfortunately, try catch will only catch while an async function is running, not before or after it ran.
+This style of error handling/try-catch spam is not sustainable with larger projects, and it would be advised to persue an alternate method.